Nerd Prescribed

 The base cost covers design, development, mobile optimisation, and deployment.

-2–3 page site€4,000–€5,000
+2–3 page site €4,000–€5,000

-5+ page site with custom features€6,000–€15,000+
+5+ page site with custom features €6,000–€15,000+

-Each additional page costs around €1,000.
-A 3-page site with an About page, a Services page, and a Contact page costs roughly €5,000.
+Each additional page costs €1,000.
+A 3-page site — About, Services, Contact — costs around €5,000.

 These are build costs.
 You pay once.
 Hosting and management are separate.

-Every website build includes:
+Every build includes:

 • Custom design (not a template)

-• Mobile-friendly layout
+• Mobile-responsive layout

-• Basic SEO setup (page titles, descriptions, sitemap)
+• Basic SEO setup (meta tags, sitemap)

 • Contact form